sandramtzd/sandramtzd/README.md

 I am a master's graduate from Information Technology with a specialisation in business intelligence and have completed additional training as a full-stack software engineer.
 Recognising a critical need in the industry for professionals who can bridge the gap between business challenges and technology solutions, I transitioned into a tech career.
 With proven industry expertise and newfound coding skills, I excel in developing data-driven strategies and innovative software solutions for complex industry challenges.

-- 🔭 I’m currently working on a mental-health app as part of the hackaton Hack For Change, by Bright Network.
-I recently complete a 13-week intensive full-stack software engineering bootcamp with Bright Network Technology Academy.
+- 🔭 I won a prize of £3,000 in the hackaton Hack For Change by Bright Network, building a mental health app.
+-  I recently complete a 13-week intensive full-stack software engineering bootcamp with Bright Network Technology Academy.
 - 🌱 I’m currently learning the use of React and Material UI to build dynamic websites.
-- 👯 I’m looking to collaborate on projects towards achieve Net Zero Goals
+- 👯 I’m looking to collaborate on projects towards achieve Net Zero Goals, Gender Equality and Renewable Energies.
 - 🤔 I’m looking for help with break into the technology industry to land my first tech role.
 - 💬 Ask me about my transition from chemical engineering to software engineer.
 - 📫 You can reach me on linkedin